 Because auroras require clear weather and the chance of snow is always a possibility, I am scheduling the trip to take advantage of the winter festivities held in Fairbanks each year.
 We will have numerous opportunities for excellent photographs of the annual Ice Festival including amazing ice carvings.
 Even if the weather hampers aurora viewing, we will still come away with dozens of unique photos.
 I have other daylight activities planned if the nights are cloudy.

-We will spend at least one afternoon and one evening photographing the fabulous ice art and one day late in the week taking in all of the activities associated with the Open North American Sled Dog Race.
+We will spend at least one afternoon and one evening photographing the fabulous ice art.
 Night sky photography is our priority.

 Even if we are unable to photograph the aurora every night there will be other unique photographic opportunities.